 In AWS Transit Gateway you are charged for the number of connections that you make to the Transit Gateway per hour and the amount of traffic that flows through AWS Transit Gateway.
 You can create a Transit Gateway to connect to multiple Amazon Virtual Private Clouds (Amazon VPCs), Direct Connect, VPNs and Software-Defined Wide Area Network (SD-WAN) appliances, and that Transit Gateway can work across accounts.
 The VPC account owner is billed hourly for each hour that their Amazon VPCs are attached to an AWS Transit Gateway.

 For AWS VPN attachment, the Transit Gateway owner is billed hourly for VPN attachments.
 For AWS Direct Connect attachments, the Direct Connect Gateway owner is billed hourly.
 For Transit Gateway Connect attachments (SD-WAN appliances), the Transit Gateway owner is billed hourly.
 For peering attachments, each Transit Gateway owner is billed hourly for the peering attachment with the other Transit Gateway.

 Hourly billing will also start when the Transit Gateway owner accepts your VPC and it stops when the attachment is deleted.
 Each partial VPC Transit Gateway hour consumed is billed as a full hour.
 Similarly, a VPN attachment will be charged hourly.

 AWS Site-to-Site VPN connection pricing still applies in addition to AWS Transit Gateway VPN attachment pricing.
 Please see the product page for AWS Site-to-Site VPN pricing.

 Data processing charges apply for each gigabyte sent from a VPC, Direct Connect or VPN to the AWS Transit Gateway.
 There are no additional data processing charges for Transit Gateway Connect other than those applied to the underlying VPC or Direct Connect attachment.
 Data processing charges also apply to each gigabyte received by each multicast receiver instance.
-There are no additional data processing charges for data sent from a peering attachment to a Transit Gateway.
+Data processing charges do not apply for data sent from a peering attachment to a Transit Gateway.
 Data transferred over a peering attachment incurs the standard inter-region data transfer charges as explained in the EC2 on-demand pricing page.